blabla1337/skf-flask/skf/markdown/code_examples/asp/36-code_example--preventing_session_hijacking--.md

 	*/

 	/*
-	This is the part for the session fixation,
-	On login we change the session id in order to prevent session fixation by assigning the user a new session id on login by using this method:
-	*/

-	//delete session cookie
-	HttpContext.Current.Session.Abandon();
-	HttpContext.Current.Response.Cookies.Add(new HttpCookie("ASP.NET_SessionId", ""));

-	//create new sessionID
-	SessionIDManager manager = new SessionIDManager();
-	manager.RemoveSessionID(System.Web.HttpContext.Current);
-	var newId = manager.CreateSessionID(System.Web.HttpContext.Current);
-	var isRedirected = true;
-	var isAdded = true;
-	manager.SaveSessionID(System.Web.HttpContext.Current, newId, out isRedirected, out isAdded);
+	On login we also add another cookie with a random value to the application in order to prevent an attacker to fixate an ASPSESSION id on your users and hijack their sessions (This code example can be found in the "Login functionality" for more detailed information) */

 	/*
 	NOTE: On applications that require high level security, there should never be an